babu111/fetch-picker/README.md

 # Fetch Picker

-This repositiory involves starter code and samples for two classes at the University of Washington, Spring 2022, that aim to program the Fetch mobile manipulator to pick requested items from densely packed shelves.
+This repositiory involves starter code and samples for TECHIN517 at the University of Washington, Spring 2025, that aim to program the Fetch mobile manipulator to pick requested items from densely packed shelves.
+Please only use the code as reference.
+Do not simply copy the code and use it for your own lab.

 * [CSE 481 C: Robotics Capstone](https://sites.google.com/cs.washington.edu/cse481csp22/home)
 * [TECHIN 517: Robotics Lab II](https://sites.google.com/cs.washington.edu/techin517sp22/home)

-Labs and other documentation are on the **[wiki](https://github.com/robotic-picker-sp22/fetch-picker/wiki)**.
+Labs and other documentation are on the **[wiki](https://github.com/GIXLabs/TECHIN517/wiki)**.

 ### Lab 25